oldgrognard/ccsv-id/draft-rankin-ccsv.md

 CCSV files MUST be encoded using UTF-8 {{!RFC3629}}.

 Implementations MUST NOT add a byte order mark (U+FEFF) to the beginning of the file or networked-transmitted text.

+## Why UTF-8?

+### Compatibility

+UTF-8 is widely supported across different platforms, operating systems, and languages.
+This ensures that CCSV files can be opened and read correctly regardless of the environment they are used in.

+### Internationalization

+UTF-* supports a vast range of characters from various languages, including those that use non-Latin scripts.
+This is crucial for data that might include international names, addresses, or other text in multiple languages, ensuring that all characters are preserved and displayed correctly.

+### Efficiency

+UTF-8 is a variable-width encoding scheme that uses 1 to 4 bytes for each character.
+It is efficient for encoding text that is primarily in English, as it uses only one byte for themost common characters, but can still accommodate characters from other languages when needed.

+### Standardization

+By requiring UTF-8, the CCSV format ensures a standard way of encoding text, which simplifies processing, parsing, and exchanging files.
+It helps in avoiding the complexities and potential errors that can arise from dealing with multiple encodings.

+### Future-Proofing

+As the internet and technologies continue to evolve, UTF-8 remains a robust and forward-compatible choice, ensuring that CCSV files remain accessible and usable in the long term

 # Security Considerations